Future of former central Top 10 holiday park revealed

 The former Rotorua Top 10 Holiday Park has been given a new lease on life under new ownership and branding.

-The statement said Tasman Holiday Parks had signed a lease for the site of the former Top 10 Holiday Park Rotorua located opposite Trade Central.
+The statement said Tasman Holiday Parks had signed a lease for the site of the former Rotorua Top 10 Holiday Park, located opposite Trade Central.

 The initial holiday park closed early last year.